-Choosing a name for your limited company is a big deal – it is going to be the name that underpins everything you do in your business.
+Choosing a name for your limited company is a big deal.
+It will be the name that underpins everything you do in your business.
 It will carry your reputation and guarantee how memorable you are to future customers.
-It is important, therefore, that it is given plenty of thought.
-There are also legal considerations that need to be taken into account.

 Firstly – legal restrictions on company names

-Before you start, you should be aware that Companies House, the registrar of companies, has various restrictions on what you can name your company.
 This is to protect the identity of existing companies on the register, and to prevent businesses ‘passing off’ as something they’re not – such as implying that they have certain skills or qualifications.

-Unsurprisingly, you cannot use offensive wording, use certain types of punctuation, or imply connection with any Government body.
+Unsurprisingly, you cannot use offensive wording, use certain types of punctuation, or imply a connection with any Government body.
 Nor can you use words which are regulated (see a full list here).

 Your proposed company name cannot be the ‘same as’ an existing name, nor can it breach trademarks.
 For example, Richmond Developments Ltd is the ‘same as’ Richmond Developments & Company Ltd.